Andriy Portnov: Early life

+Career

 At the Securities Commission

 In January 1997, Portnov began working in Kyiv at the State Commission on Securities and Stock Market.
 First, he held the position of chief specialist of the department of methodology and standardization of accounting and reporting of the corporate finance department.
-A few months later, he was appointed deputy head of the control and legal department, head of the law enforcement department.
+A few months later, he was appointed deputy head of the control and legal department and head of the law enforcement department.

 From September 1997 to December 2001, he held the following positions in the commission: assistant to the chairman, head of the corporate finance department; the assistant to the chairman, leader of the group of assistants and advisers to the chairman; and head of the corporate finance department.

-From January 2002 to May 2003, he was the director of the law firm Portnov and Partners, specializing in services in the field of investment business, corporate governance, privatization and the securities market.
+From January 2002 to May 2003, he was the director of the law firm Portnov and Partners, specializing in services in the field of investment business, corporate governance, privatization, and the securities market.
 The company was later renamed "Corporate Technologies".
 The firm itself and Portnov were repeatedly accused of raiding property between 2002 and 2010.

 In June 2003, he returned to the State Commission and until July 2004, he worked as First Deputy Executive Secretary (Head of the Central Office).

 In 2004, by the decree of the President of Ukraine, Portnov was awarded the title of Honored Lawyer of Ukraine.